= Discovery stage. (19.79%, 2022)

 Mass Spectrometry Histochemistry of Human FFPE Material Getting Ready for the Clinic

-Presenter Bio: Peter VERHAERT was full professor Analytical Biotechnology and Innovative Peptide Biology at Delft University of Technology [Netherlands; 2005 – 2016] before founding his company ProteoFormiX (www.proteoformix.com).
-His Flemish research startup is alumnus of JLABS, the J&J Innovation Center, and was born at JLABS@BE on the Campus of Janssen Pharmaceuticals in Beerse [Belgium; 2017].
+Peter was full professor Analytical Biotechnology and Innovative Peptide Biology at Delft University of Technology [Netherlands; 2005 – 2016] before founding ProteoFormiX (www.proteoformix.com).
+His Flemish research company was a startup (now alumnus) of JLABS, the J&J Innovation Center on the Campus of Janssen Pharmaceuticals in Beerse [Belgium; 2017].

 Peter is recognized worldwide as one of the pioneers in Peptidomics, Peptides in Biology being the common theme in his >35 years of research.

-Prior to taking up his academic position in Delft and ultimately starting his own research company in Beerse, Peter's international career already combined academic and industrial positions:
+Prior to taking up his academic position in Delft, Peter's international career already combined academic and industrial positions:

 He obtained an MSc in Biology (Zoology Group) and a PhD in Comparative Neurobiology at the University of Leuven, where he held a position as assistant professor [Belgium; 1983-1987].